Does Affirmative Action Reduce the Number of Black Lawyers? (with Richard Brooks), 57 Stanford Law Review 1807 (2005)

 Date of Authorship for this Version

 Ayres, Ian and Brooks, Richard R.W., "Does Affirmative Action Reduce the Number of Black Lawyers?"
 (2005).
 Faculty Scholarship Series.
-Paper 1231.
+1231.